imnpc/laravel-translatable/README.md

 ## Support us

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+SolutionForest is a solution house based in Hong Kong.[on our website](https://solutionforest.net).

-Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
-All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License